Reserve Bank of India: Bankers' bank

-Regulator of the Banking System

-RBI has the responsibility of regulating the nation's financial system.
-As a regulator and supervisor of the Indian banking system it ensures financial stability & public confidence in the banking system.
-RBI uses methods like On-site inspections, off-site surveillance, scrutiny & periodic meetings to supervise new bank licences, setting capital requirements and regulating interest rates in specific areas.
-RBI is currently focused on implementing norms.

 Detection of fake currency

-To curb the counterfeit money problem in India, RBI has launched a website to raise awareness among masses about fake banknotes in the market. www.paisaboltahai.rbi.org.in provides information about identifying fake currency.

 On 22 January 2014; RBI gave a press release stating that after 31 March 2014, it will completely withdraw from circulation of all banknotes issued prior to 2005.
 From 1 April 2014, the public will be required to approach banks for exchanging these notes.
 Banks will provide exchange facility for these notes until further communication.
 The reserve bank has also clarified that the notes issued before 2005 will continue to be legal tender.
 This would mean that banks are required to exchange the notes for their customers as well as for non-customers.
 After 1 July 2014, to exchange more than 15 pieces of '500 and '1000 notes, non-customers must furnish proof of identity and residence as well as show aadhar to the bank branch in order to exchange the notes.

 This move from the reserve bank is expected to unearth black money held in cash.
 As the new currency notes have added increased security features, they would help in curbing the menace of fake currency.